Commodity currency: Positive

 According to a 2009 study on commodity currency titled "Can Exchange Rates Forecast Commodity Prices?" by Yu-Chin Chen, Kenneth Rogoff and Barbara Rossi, exchange rates of commodity currencies can predict future global commodity prices.
 This is hugely beneficial for economists and policymakers who want a reliable measure of future commodity prices.

 A currency that is naturally tied to a country’s major commodities can be beneficial if global demand for a commodity increases, naturally strengthening the value of the currency.
 As seen in Figure 1, as the demand for a commodity shifts out (higher demand) the price increases to p’.
 This increased demand also is likely to increase GDP, as more exports take place as demonstrated by the equation for GDP below.

 As exports increase due to higher demand, GDP will also increase greatly as this country relies heavily on this commodity, leading to higher prices causing inflation (indicated in Figure 2’s increase in the price level).
 Depending on whether the inflation is economically beneficial, this could be positive (see Inflation).

-It is important to note that while countries with commodity currencies benefit from higher demand, countries that import this commodity face the opposite effects.
+While countries with commodity currencies benefit from higher demand, countries that import this commodity face the opposite effects.

 Negative

 On the other side, a currency being tied to the major commodities of a country can be problematic, as a decrease in demand for any specific commodity can take a huge toll on the country's currency, leading to deflation.

 As seen in Figure 3, as the demand for a commodity shifts in (less demand) the quantity decreases to q’.
 This decreased demand is likely to decrease GDP, as less exporting takes place, as demonstrated by the equation for GDP below.

 Similar to the reasoning in the previous section, as seen in Figure 4, a decrease in GDP leads to deflation.
 This can have negative or positive effects, depending on whether the nation's currency was overvalued or undervalued.
 Deflation can either be positive or negative in the long run as suggested by the effects section of the deflation article.

-It is important to note that while countries with commodity currencies benefit from higher demand of a commodity, countries that import this commodity face the opposite effects.
+While countries with commodity currencies benefit from higher demand of a commodity, countries that import this commodity face the opposite effects.